-You applied for a Non-Executive Director (NED) role you believe you are well qualified for.
+You applied for a Non-Executive Director (NED) role, which you believe you are well qualified for.
 You feel confident because you put so much effort into the application, meet their selection criteria, are passionate about the organisation and serving on its board and know you can help if appointed.
 So you are utterly surprised when, weeks (or even months) later, you receive a rejection email or, worse, no response at all.

 From board application to interview – the evaluation process